 How to protect yourself from a skillful scam like Paid4clout?

 Obviously, the day has come to pay all its users the promised fortune, so the “chameleon” changed its color again.
-The previously known names include at least Clout Bucks, but who knows what other masks has the phishing scheme already tried out?
+The previously known names include at least Clout Bucks, but who knows what other masks have the phishing scheme already tried out?

 The main problem is that there are still thousands of people ready to fall for the beautiful promises and loud words.
 How to protect yourself from a skillful scam in the digital world?
 Check these few simple pieces of advice.